 Students from other countries may wish to take one of the free in-sessional English language classes.

 This will help your written work, reading, and understanding during lectures and seminars and also help improve your job prospects as employers will value language skills.

 Stephanie Redding, Careers Consultant for Economics, offers Dedicated careers workshops for Economics MSc students covering some of the popular career options and the skills required for these; effective job applications, and other aspects of career choice and development.

 Stephanie runs 30 minute 'careers guidance' appointments within the Department throughout the term.
 These can be useful no matter what stage you are at in your career thinking.
 Student Careers and Skills staff also run 20 minute appointments, for CV or application form checking, at University House.
 These can be booked via the 'View Available Appointments' section on myAdvantage.

-Early in autumn term each year, Student Careers and Skills arrange Careers fairs that are attended by a range of employers and institutions.
+Early in the autumn term each year, Student Careers and Skills arrange Careers Fairs that are attended by a range of employers and institutions.
 For those employment sectors unlikely to send staff to attend a careers fair (for example International Development), Student Careers and Skills organises a series of ‘Sector Events’ in the late autumn and into the Spring Term.
 The Department also organises an Economics Careers Fair in the autumn term.

 myAdvantage lists hundreds of relevant jobs and internship opportunities throughout the year.

 The Economics Society organises many careers talks and employer visits for its members.